IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 The US tax code gives real estate investment and ownership favorable treatment from depreciation, interest and expense write-offs, to capital gains deferral through the 1031 exchange process.

-The term 1031 exchange is defined in IRC Code Section 1031 of the IRS Code.
-To put it simply, this strategy allows an investor to “defer” paying capital gains taxes on an investment property when it is sold, as long another “like-kind property” is purchased with the profit gained by the sale of the first property within very strict timelines.
+The term "1031 exchange" comes from Section 1031 of the U.S. Internal Revenue Code.
+To put it simply, it allows an investor to “defer” paying capital gains taxes on an investment property when it is sold, as long as another “like-kind property” is purchased with the profit gained by the sale of the first property within very strict timelines.

 IMG has outstanding relationships with nationally recognized exchange accommodators that we can gladly refer you to as a resource.
 However, our company does not provide accommodator services.
 Our specialty is sourcing replacement properties for our clients’ 1031 exchanges.